POTS Syndrome – A Firsthand Tale of POTS Symptoms Unnoticed

 POTS Tilt Table Test:

-The standard test for diagnosing POTS, identifying an increased standing heart rate, is the Tilt Table Test.
+The standard test for diagnosing POTS, identifying an increased standing heart rate, is a physician ordered Tilt Table Test.

 The tilt table is essentially a standing test for POTS.
-On a legitimate tilt table, the individual is fastened to a flat platform, often with several large velcro straps.
-This tilt table goes from a horizontal to vertical position, hence the name, often under the control of a computer.
+The individual is fastened to a flat platform with a number of large straps.
+This tilt table goes from a horizontal to vertical position, often under the control of a computer.
 The healthcare team can vary how quickly and often the individual is subject to orthostatic movements.
-After a defined period, the doctor will observe how the patient’s vital signs react.
+After a defined period, the health tech observes how patient vital signs react.

 POTS Self-Diagnosis:

-Journaling the patterns of your POTS symptoms can be helpful far beyond an isolated tilt table test.
-Using an easily available wearable heart rate monitor can help to validate a self diagnosis.
+Journaling the patterns of POTS symptoms can be helpful far beyond an isolated tilt table test.
+Using a wearable heart rate monitor can help to validate a self diagnosis.
 This can lead to a more in-depth conversation with your healthcare team.

-There are certainly all forms of heart rate monitors from bare bones up to smart watches.
-In my case, a simple Fitbit styled watch showed that more times than not my heart rate would jump.
+In my case, a simple Fitbit styled watch showed that more times than not standing heart rate would spike.
 From an athletic resting ~58BPM to 110bpm+ upon standing, it was apparent that something wasn’t right.

 As time progressed (and I began to treat POTS syndrome) I would further recognize which environmental and dietary factors elevate this POTS heart rate increase.